Non faucibus tincidunt commodo est arcu ipsum augue ipsum at vitae, nunc purus erat sem leo fames facilisis scelerisque sagittis, quam vitae

 b.
 Once time is up, wipe away disinfectant with a clean dry cloth

-Due to high demand, we understand that finding disinfectants can be a bit of a challenge right now, should that be the case for you, you are welcome to make your own disinfectant with bleach.
+Due to high demand, we understand that finding disinfectants can be a challenge right now, should that be the case for you, you are welcome to make your own disinfectant with bleach.
 Diluted household bleach solutions may be used if appropriate for the surface!

-1. Check label to make sure the product can be used for disinfecting.
+- Check the label to make sure the product can be used for disinfecting.

 How to make bleach solution: